 Fall: Head to Jeter Farm in October for fall hayrides, apple and pumpkin picking, and more family fun.
 Get lost in the corn maze, visit the farm animals, try the slides, and play in the barnyard.

-Winter: Step back in time at a Dickens of a Christmas, held on the first three Friday nights each December.
-This free, family-friendly event fills downtown Roanoke with favorites like roasted chestnuts, carriage rides, street performers, and more.
+Winter: New in 2022, visitors to Illuminights at Explore Park walk a half-mile trail through more than 650,000 sparkling light displays.
+Or step back in time at a Dickens of a Christmas, a free, family-friendly event that fills downtown Roanoke with carriage rides, street performers, and more.
 Find more Roanoke holiday celebrations here.

 Family Restaurants in Roanoke VA